redis/docs/content/operate/rc/databases/configuration/advanced-capabilities.md

 - **Dataset Size**: Add the estimated index size from the Sizing calculator to your expected dataset size.
 - **Throughput**: Enter the total estimated throughput from the Sizing calculator when you enter your throughput.
 - **Query performance factor**: The query performance factor adds extra power specifically for search and query.
 Select a factor to increase your queries per second by that amount.

+#### Query performance factor

+The query performance factor adds extra compute power specifically for search and query.
+When you create a database with search and query, you can select a factor to increase your queries per second by that amount.

+We recommend testing your application with a test database to see your baseline queries per second and determine how much you want to boost your query performance.
+After you have determined your queries per second and your desired performance factor, create a new database with the desired performance factor and [migrate data]({{< relref "/operate/rc/databases/migrate-databases" >}}) from the test database to your new database.